pdbme/pdbMate/README.md

 https://dotnet.microsoft.com/download/dotnet/5.0/runtime

-Rename the appsettings.Template.json to appsettings.json and configure to your needs.
+If build from source: Rename the appsettings.Template.json to appsettings.json

+Configure appsettings.json to your needs:
+- define sourcefolders (folders that are recursively searched for videos to rename)
+- define on targetfolder (your files will be moved to this folder)
+- get an api key and fill out PdbApi -> ApiKey

 # How to use